Luke-Kr/Scientific-Computing-Set-2/README.md

 ## Scientific-Computing-Set-2

+## 2.1 Diffusion Limited Aggregation

+A python implementation of DLA making use of the diffusion equation solved by SOR.
+This simulation models the growth of fractal-like structures that form when the growth grows in accordance with the diffusion of nutrients.

+Upon running the code an animation of the growth will be played according to the parameters defined in the file.

 ## 2.2 Monte Carlo Diffusion Limited Aggregation (DLA) Simulation

 A Python implementation of Monte Carlo Diffusion Limited Aggregation with variable sticking probabilities.
 This simulation models the growth of fractal-like structures that form when particles undergoing random motion attach to a growing aggregate.